Education in Canada

 First, you need to choose a university and enroll in a program

-We recommend that you pay attention to this important point and check with your advisor or school directly.
+We recommend you pay attention to this important point and check with your advisor or school directly.

 Requirements of universities vary depending on the province or territory of the educational institution.